ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

 You must define all pins.
 Implement `onboard_modem_api.h`.
 The target board must provide an implementation of the [onboard_modem_API](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/onboard__modem__api_8h_source.html).

-## Modifying cellular targets
+### Modifying cellular targets

 Setup for some predefined targets is available in [CellularTargets.h](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/_cellular_targets_8h_source.html).
 For a new target, you need to modify `CellularTargets.h` by specifying a cellular device in addition to UART pins connecting the Mbed OS CPU to the modem.
-For example, if the new device MY_NEW_TARGET defined above in the "Adding modem target support" chapter is connected with QUECTEL BG96, you would need the following changes marked in between `// !!!!` in `CellularTargets.h`:
+For example, if the new device `MY_NEW_TARGET` defined in the "Adding modem target support" section is connected with QUECTEL BG96, you would need the following changes marked in between `// !!!!` in `CellularTargets.h`:

 ```C
 ...